221286/Reactvideoplayerwithplaylist/README.md

 * This application was bootstrapped with Create React App.
 * For production deployment, you can build the application using npm run build

-Replace `<repository-url>` with the actual URL of your Git repository.
+"https://github.com/221286/Reactvideoplayerwithplaylist".
 This README provides clear instructions on how to install dependencies and start the application, along with additional notes for developers.